turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 Take some time to reflect on the following questions and then we will share out as a class.

-- What are some takeaways you have from that example?
+- Compare the code to the pseudocode.
+What do you notice?
 - What do you like about this process?
 - What might make this process difficult to do?